Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/proportional_edit.rst

 Falloff
-   While editing, you can change the curve profile used by either using the :menuselection:`Mesh --> Proportional Falloff` submenu, using the header icon *Falloff menu*, or by pressing :kbd:`Shift-O` to toggle between the various options.
+   While editing, you can change the curve profile used by either using the :menuselection:`Mesh --> Proportional Falloff` submenu, using the header icon *Falloff* menu, or by pressing :kbd:`Shift-O` to toggle between the various options.

 .. list-table::